CMU Serial Access

 - Turn the car to ACC mode by just pressing the On button without putting your foot on brake to fully turn car on

-- Now you are really going to be seeing text fly by.
+- Now you are really going to be seeing text fly by, remember that the commands are working even though you cannot see what you are typing because of the text flying by.

 - (Optional) To test if the files have been moved to the folder, run